euroscipy/euroscipy_proceedings/papers/klemm_witherden/klemm_witherden.rst

 Following [Wit14]_ the domain was meshed with 46610 hexahedra and run with fourth order solution polynomials.
 A visual depiction of the simulation can be seen in Figure :ref:`pyfrcyl`.
 When running at double precision this gives a working set of 3.1 GiB.
-One complete time step using a fourth order Runge-Kutta scheme requires on the order of :math:`{\sim}4.6 \times 10^{11}` floating point operations with large simulations requiring on the order of half of million steps.
+One complete time step using a fourth order Runge-Kutta scheme requires on the order of :math:`{\sim}4.6 \times 10^{11}` floating point operations with typical simulations requiring on the order of half of million steps.
 The performance of PyFR in sustained GFLOPS for this problem on an Intel Xeon Phi 3120A coprocessor (57 cores at 1.1 GHz) can be seen in Figure :ref:`pyfrperf`.
 Results for a twelve core Intel Xeon E5-2697 v2 CPU using the OpenMP backend are also included.
 Using pyMIC a speedup of approximately 1.85 times can be observed.